Advising + Events

 Study Abroad Experience: Suwon, South Korea, Spring 2019

 I'm majoring in Elementary Education with minors in TESOL and Language Arts.
 My favorite memory was getting involved with clubs on campus as well as the Cherry Blossom Festival on campus.
 At the festival, we were able to enjoy time with friends eating food, shopping from local vendors, and go to free concerts all in celebration of Spring!

 |Mary Kate Schneeman (She/Her/Hers)

 Study Abroad Experience: Marburg, Germany, Spring 2020

-My name is Mary Kate Schneeman and I am studing English-Linguistics, minoring in German, and getting my Teaching English as a Foreign Language (TEFL) certification.
-My favorite memory in Marburg, was socializing with friends, playing new card games, and then exploring the Marburg Castel's Flower Garden, smelling the flowers, and looking over all of the city below us.
+I am studying English-Linguistics, minoring in German, and getting my Teaching English as a Foreign Language (TEFL) certification.
+My favorite memory was socializing with friends, playing new card games, and then exploring the Marburg Castel's Flower Garden, smelling the flowers, and looking over all of the city below us.

 |Jenna Luginbill (She/Her/Hers)